 April and early May are the best times to climb Apo.
 Allot four days for the trek which is tiring rather than trying, delightful rather than difficult, and which can be accomplished readily by the reasonably fit, aged seven or seventy.
 The first portion of the climb is gentle and through open country where industrious Manobos farm corn, coffee, and camote (sweet potato).
 You may well be invited to join them for a cup of coffee in their simple nipa (palm) huts.
 On this part of the climb you might have the wondrous good fortune to spot a haribon (monkey-eating eagle), one of the rarest and largest eagles in the world.
 After about four hours you reach Agko Blue Lake.
 Parts of this shallow steaming lake are icy cold; other parts are boiling hot.
 A giant log cabin by the lake with sleeping accommodation for 200 makes this a convenient spot at which to spend the first night.
 The altitude here is 1200 meters.

-The Fookien Times Philippines Yearbook, 1998
+The Fookien Times Philippines Yearbook, 1998 The Field Museum, 1998 |

 The second day's hike through countryside, where orchids abound and moss-covered jungle trees hide giant pitcher plants, takes you along a trail that crosses and recrosses -- nine times in all -- the swift, milky white Marbel River.
 At some points the ten-meter-wide river must be forded; at others there are inchoate bridges.
 The altitude is now 1800 meters and the climb is much steeper, but a refreshing break awaits you when you reach the hot springs at 2100 meters.
 Just beyond the springs are twin waterfalls, each about four meters wide, whose waters plummet down a vertical drop of about 17 meters.
 In the late afternoon, after walking through a fairyland of brown and green ferns, you stumble upon a lush flat lawn covered with a carpet of thick soft Bermuda grass.
 The lawn outlines the irregular contours of shallow Lake Venado whose waters reflect the peak of Apo.
 The lake derives its name from the fanciful resemblance of its shape to that of a deer or, others claim, from being the watering place for herds of the horned ruminant.
 The altitude is 2400 meters.
 It is an ideal place to pitch camp before making the final assault on the peak early the next morning.